-Over 50 Restaurants Are Extending Summer Restaurant Week - Washingtonian
+More Than 50 Restaurants Are Extending Summer Restaurant Week - Washingtonian

 1201 K St., NW

 The Eaton hotel’s in-house restaurant is extending its Restaurant Week offerings until Sunday, August 25th.
-Its menus are $35 for lunch or $55 for dinner
+Its menus are $35 for lunch or $55 for dinner.

 Moon Rabbit